Southern California wildfire burns so intensely that it creates its own weather as it spreads, forcing evacuations | KRDO

 Multiple agencies from around the region including Cal Fire, the US Forest Service-San Bernardino National Forest, San Bernardino County Fire and San Bernardino County Sheriff are working together in managing the fire.

-The Line Fire has grown more than six times in size in just over 24 hours, from just about 1,180 acres Friday afternoon to its size as of Saturday evening.
-It also nearly doubled in size from Saturday morning’s 3,800 acres.
+The Line Fire has grown more than 14 times in size in just over 30 hours, from just about 1,180 acres at 5 p.m.
+PT Friday afternoon to its size as of late Saturday night.

 Adding to the list of natural disasters, a pair of earthquakes struck nearby Ontario, California, within a half hour of each other, jolting the already rattled region.